nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - Each domain label should not start or end with `-`.

 ### Student Status
-- Should take one of the values below:
+- Should take one of the following values:
   1. `Undergraduate x` (where x is an integer between 1 and 6 inclusive).
   2. `Masters`
   3. `PhD`

 ### Role
+- Each contact may take on multiple roles.
-- Should take one of the values below:
+- Each role should take one of the following values:
   1. `President`
   2. `Vice President`
   3. `Admin`